 Certain Advisers offer transition management ("TRIM") services to institutional clients seeking to transition their portfolio holdings from one investment manager to another and/or from one investment strategy to another.
 Such investment manager can include the Advisers or an affiliate.
 Relevant Advisers give advice to TRIM clients regarding trading strategies, including recommending trading baskets of securities rather than individual securities when deemed to be in the best interest of the TRIM clients and to the extent consistent with applicable laws.
-For TRIM services, fees typically are earned through trading commissions paid to an affiliated broker-dealer, BES, but in some cases are invoiced directly, or are expressed as a percentage of net assets under management, a flat-fee agreed upon with a TRIM client, or as a combination of such fees.
+For TRIM services offered through Advisers, fees typically are invoiced directly, or are expressed as a percentage of net assets under management or a flat-fee agreed upon with a TRIM client.